lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

-When a node receives client's transaction *T*, it can easily propagate it down the tree.
-However
+When a node receives client's transaction *T*, it can easily propagate it down its subtree.
+However, how will the message reach the rest of the main tree?

+To solve this problem, we assume that each nodes contains information about its parent (e.g. parent's IP address).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzIxMzMwNDMsLTYxOTg4ODc1MCwxMz
-c5MzU5MTU4LDIwNjgzNTM1MjYsLTEyNzY5MjM4ODMsNjMxNjIw
-NTA4XX0=
+eyJoaXN0b3J5IjpbMTkzMjc2ODA5MiwtNjE5ODg4NzUwLDEzNz
+kzNTkxNTgsMjA2ODM1MzUyNiwtMTI3NjkyMzg4Myw2MzE2MjA1
+MDhdfQ==
 -->